santiagocdo/learningPerceptualPriors/README.md

 # Pilot 3 code
-html experiment/index-videopilot.html runs the new version of the experiment The accompanying files are in data/, images/ and main-videopilot.js You can set the experiment to 2AFC or detection task in the main-videopilot.js file All data is saved on the server and can be saved offline if debug_mode is turned on
+html experiment/index-videopilot.html runs the new version of the experiment

+The accompanying files are in the html experiment folder under data/, images/ and main-videopilot.js

+You can set the experiment to 2AFC or detection task in the main-videopilot.js file

+All data is saved on the server and can be saved offline if debug_mode is turned on